Report: Former Southern Utah star Miles Killebrew staying with Steelers | Gephardt Daily

 Killebrew made 26 tackles (20 solo) last season while playing mainly on special teams.
 He blocked a punt against the Baltimore Ravens that went out of the end zone for a safety in a 17-10 Pittsburgh victory on Oct.
 8.

-Killebrew played at SUU from 2012 and 2015 and finished his collegiate career with 356 tackles (210 solo), 6.5 tackles for loss, four forced fumbles, three fumble recoveries, three interceptions, seven pass defenses and two defensive touchdowns.
+Killebrew played at SUU from 2012 and 2015 and finished his collegiate career with 356 tackles (210 solo), 6.5 tackles for loss, four forced fumbles, three fumble recoveries, three interceptions, seven passes defended and two defensive touchdowns.

 The defensive back was an All-Big Sky Conference First Team selection in 2015, Second Team in 2014 and honorable mention in 2012 and 2013.